jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 31 He also had made savoury meat, and brought it unto his father, and said to his father:

-Let my father arise, and eat of his son’s venison, that thy soul may bless me.
+Let my father arise, and eat of his son’s venison, that your soul may bless me.

 {27:32} Isaac asked him: Who are you?

-I [am] thy son, thy firstborn Esau.
+I [am] your son, your firstborn Esau.

 33 Isaac trembled very exceedingly, and said:

-Who? where [is] he that hath taken venison, and brought [it] me, and I have eaten of all before thou camest, and have blessed him?
+Who? where [is] he that hath taken venison, and brought [it] me, and I have eaten of all before you camest, and have blessed him?

 yea, [and] he shall be blessed.